GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Put a price tag on all of these gains.
 Some, such as the ones listed above, are easy to calculate.
 Others, such as lost revenue or damage to the brand, are much more difficult to assess.
 Once you know how much you would save, dive into the costs of your solution.
 There are a few aspects to consider:

 * Should you build your own solution or buy an off the shelf tool?
 * Consider the market offerings.
 Some of the most complex and most important localization technologies, such as TMS and machine translation, have been in use for a decade or longer, and there are well-developed offerings in those fields.
 Buyers have a variety of tools to pick from for many different use cases and requirements.
 Other products, such as cost management or internationalization tools, have a limited offering and may or may not meet buyer’s particular needs.
 * What is the company’s culture in that regard?
 Do you work at a company that has engineering resources and likes to build their own solution or does it typically buy off-the-shelf solutions?
 Often companies choose to buy solutions that are already available on the market and focus the internal resources on integration tasks.
 However, if the existing solutions are not up to your specs functionality-wise or not innovative enough, you may decide to develop your own technology regardless of the market offerings.
 * Calculate the maintenance costs for both scenarios.
 Remember that developing a tool in-house represents an engineering investment: the product will need a manager, it will have to be upgraded on a regular basis, new functionality may need to be added and tested by engineers to support the needs of a growing business, and so on.
 * Consider potential customization costs and resources needed.
 Do you buy a bare-bones system and build components that integrate?
 Is the system open with API support and an SDK (software development kit)?
 What programming expertise is needed?
 Even with a mature TMS, you may be looking at extensions that are not out of the box, requiring you to consider customization.
 * Consult with IT regarding the security requirements for your solutions, and make sure to include that point in the RFP (request for proposal) for the technology vendors.
 * Should you own the technology or have your LSP manage it?
 Many LSPs have developed their own localization tools, including Translation Management Systems, and allow clients to upload files manually and connect to client’s CMS, as well as track the translation progress.

     It is important to consider your overall LSP strategy when making this determination.
 Such a solution may work well when using a single LSP for all the translation needs.
 However, that strategy might become quite cumbersome when using multiple LSPs for translation of different products or for translation and review tasks.

     Additionally, using one LSP for both translation and technology needs takes control out of your hands, and weakens your risk management proposition: what if you lose confidence in the LSP or they introduce a steep price increase?

 * If you are buying a product, should you get an on-premise or a hosted solution?
 Should you choose a traditional license model or a subscription?

     For some, this might not even be a consideration, as the company culture and an IT security team would make that determination.
 However, it is important to keep a few things in mind when answering the question:

   * Will the hosted solution allow for an integration with the other systems, such as CMS, MT, procurement or a middleware system connecting all of these systems together?
 Consider data protection and security, especially if you are asking your technology vendor to host an environment that you want to connect to source code repositories.

     Your vendor hosted environment may not be straightforward to connect with source code repositories that have highly restricted access permissions.
 Get your IT and Data Security stakeholders involved early in the decision making process.

   * Do you have customization needs for this technology?
 If so, will the hosted solution allow for that?
   * If going for an on-prem solution, consider the costs of hardware, in-house IT and application support, maintenance and upgrades, which are typically included in your subscription and hosting cost in a vendor hosted environment.
 * Consider your future needs.
 It might be hard to predict what your long-term needs will be, but keep scalability in mind.
-Review your language strategy again (see the chapter “Language Strategy”).
+Review your language strategy again (see the chapter [“Language Strategy”](#chapter-4-language-strategy).
 Is the company planning to expand to other markets and you will therefore need to add support for more languages and more users?
 Is your company active in the acquisition field and will you therefore need to potentially support additional CMS integrations?
 Make sure the technology is able to support your potential growth for at least several years.

     Keep in mind that some tools, such as a Translation Management System, are hard to migrate to, as mentioned above, and may also have cost implications.
 For example, shifting costs can be significant when a new TMS segments source content in a different way, resulting in lower In-Context-Exact (ICE) and 100% matches.
 Therefore, when buying a TMS you are making an investment for years to come.

 * Consider how you will resource your technology strategy.
 Whether you have decided to implement a technology as an on-prem solution, use a cloud setup of a technology vendor, or rely on your LSP, think of the in-house resources that need to support your strategy going forward, both technical and operational.

     The technology resources may come in different variations, from a purely strategic role, staying up to date on the industry trends and making sure the latest technology is being used by a vendor, to a Chief Architect role, who puts together an integration and customization plan, to the actual engineering resources, who build the solutions, develop the integrations and customizations, work on the implementation and maintenance tasks as described above.

     In addition to the actual technical resources, make sure that the operational resources are in place.
 For example, even before you implement a Terminology solution, you may have to hire a terminologist, who centralizes all the terminology work for both source and target terms, and once a technology is acquired, looks after implementing it and making sure the system is used as designed.
-For more information on resourcing your technology strategy, refer to the Technology Evolution section below.
+For more information on resourcing your technology strategy, refer to the [Technology Evolution](#technology-evolution) section below.

 #### Implement the Solution